 This seminar format course is designed to prepare the student for his/her clinical internship experiences.
 Professional aspects of physical therapy will be stressed in this seminar.
-The design and implementation of the student's clinical education experiences at Daemen are also incorporated into this seminar course.
+We will also incorporate design and implementation of the student's clinical education experiences at Daemen are also incorporated into this seminar course.
 The student will be introduced to essential information pertaining to clinical performance.
-The evaluation tool, the "Clinical Performance Instrument," will be thoroughly examined.
+The evaluation tool, the Clinical Performance Instrument, will be thoroughly examined.
 Emphasis will be placed on reinforcement of communication skills essential to professionals in the healthcare environment.
-Learning experiences will also focus on the following professional areas: professional and educational expectations; professional behavior, ethical and legal standards; HIPAA regulations; communication; cultural considerations in patient management; alternative models in clinical education; infection control and blood borne pathogens; universal precautions; OSHA regulations.
+Learning experiences will also focus on the following professional areas: professional and educational expectations; communication and professional behavior, ethical and legal standards; HIPAA regulations; cultural considerations in patient management; alternative models in clinical education; infection control and blood borne pathogens; universal precautions; OSHA regulations.
 Prerequisite: PT First Year Fall professional status or permission of PT Department.
-Session: Fall
+(GR)

-PT 577: Clinical Internship I
+PT 577: Clinical Internship I 3 Credit Hour(s)

-This is a nine (9) week full-time clinical internship designed to develop skills deemed appropriate for entrylevel physical therapy practice.
+This is a nine (9) week full-time clinical internship designed to develop skills deemed appropriate for entry-level physical therapy practice.
 Those skills include but are not limited to examination, evaluation, diagnosis, prognosis, and intervention.
 To accomplish this, students will participate in direct patient care that may include gait training, transfer training, assessment and measurement, intervention and patient education.
 Integration of the previous semester's academic curriculum will be the focus of the clinical internship.
-The outpatient facilities utilized for the internship will focus on musculoskeletal patient care.
+The facilities utilized for the internship will focus on musculoskeletal or orthopedic patient care.
 Prerequisites: PT Second Year professional status and Grade of C or better in all PT coursework.
+(GR)